• Skip to primary navigation

 Instructions

-• Cut stems off the tops of the figs. Cut a cross in the fig and gently open it.
+• Prepare Figs - wash figs under water and pat dry with towel.
+Cut stems off the tops of the figs. Cut a cross in the fig and gently open it.
 Be careful not to cut them all the way to the bottom, or spread too wide, or they will fall apart.

-• Cut ½ teaspoon squares of butter.
-Put butter pieces inside each fig, carefully so the fig does not fall apart.
+• Add Butter - cut ½ teaspoon squares of Butter.
+Place Butter Pieces inside each fig, carefully so the fig does not split apart.

-• Drizzle 1 teaspoon of honey over the fig and butter.
+• Drizzle - spoon about 1 teaspoon of honey over each Fig.

-• Bake for approx. 8-10 minutes, until the fig opens up.
+• Bake - place in oven and roast for approx. 8-10 minutes, until the fig opens up.

 Video